hazemawadalla/rag-ollama/README.md

 **Abstract**

-The RAG Ollama Project presents a novel retrieval-augmented generation (RAG) pipeline to create an efficient and powerful framework for accurate response generation using  smaller ollama models.
+The RAG Ollama Project presents a novel retrieval-augmented generation (RAG) pipeline to create an efficient and powerful framework for accurate response generation using  smaller, computationally efficient ollama models.
 The pipeline integrates FastAPI, Ollama, Chromadb, and React to provide an end-to-end user experience.

 **Introduction**